 Teens who can direct their thinking about their new class/subject teachers are better placed to have a more positive experience with teachers.

 It’s so easy to make quick judgements and first impressions which can morph into long lasting opinions.
 We all do it, but we would prefer teens to make judgements of teachers that prove to be beneficial to their learning and feeling comfortable at school.

 Let’s help our tweens and teens embark on their own ‘find-out-more’ mission about their teachers.
-This is a skill and approach to life which will serve them well in so many situations in years to come – with coaches, managers at work, in further study, with colleagues and of course with friends.
+This is a skill which will serve them well in so many situations in life – with coaches, managers at work, in further study, with colleagues and of course with friends.